Smart Sys Care removal instructions

 What is Smart Sys Care?

-Smart Sys Care is a program which is presented as a maintenance tool that is designed to improve computer's performance.
-It included features such as system and browser junk remover, malware detector and registry cleaner.
-However, it falls into category of potentially unwanted applications (PUAs).
-It is because there is a high possibility that most people download and install it unintentionally.
+The Smart Sys Care program is presented as a maintenance tool that improves computer performance.
+It included features such as a system and browser junk remover, malware detector, and registry cleaner.
+In fact, Smart Sys Care falls into the category of potentially unwanted applications (PUAs), since there is a high probability that most people download and install the software unintentionally.

-When a system scan performed by Smart Sys Care detected is complete, this program displays a list of issues (errors) that it has detected.
-In our case it found more than a thousand errors in less than a minute.
-However, programs that are categorized as PUAs should not be trusted.
-It is known that they often are designed to provide their users with fake results.
-In other words, they detect fake issues so that users would think that their computers need to be cleaned, fixed and so on.
-As rule, these programs do not allow to do it for free and require to be activated (purchased).
-It is unknown whether Smart Sys Care provides detects fake or real issues, however, many PUAs do.
-People who develop these programs distribute them using deception, they include them into setups of other software.
-It is not recommended to trust programs of this type or/and pay money for their activation/full versions.
-Moreover, developers often include (bundle) more than one PUA into various download or installation setups.
-Typically, other additionally included apps are various browser hijackers, adware-type applications and so on.
-Adware is a software that displays various ads (coupons, banners, surveys, pop-ups, etc.) that, if clicked, lead people to shady, unreliable websites or unwanted downloads and installations.
-Browser hijackers change browser settings to promote some fake search engine and collect information about user's browsing habits.
-They gather details such as IP address, geolocations, URLs of opened websites, search queries that are being entered while browsing the web and so on.
-Their developers send collected data to other parties who misuse it to generate revenue.
-Sometimes other parties include cyber criminals.
+When a system scan is performed by Smart Sys Care, the program displays a list of so-called issues (errors) that have been detected.
+In our case, it found over a thousand errors in less than a minute.
+Programs categorized as PUAs should not be trusted and often provide fake results.
+They detect fake issues so that users might believe that their computers need to be cleaned, fixed, and so on.
+These programs provide no features free of charge and require activation (by purchasing the software).
+It is unknown whether Smart Sys Care detects fake or real issues, however, many PUAs provide bogus results.
+People who develop these programs distribute them using deception and include them into set-ups of other software.
+Do not trust programs of this type or pay for activation of so-called 'full versions'.
+Furthermore, developers often include (bundle) more than one PUA into download or installation set-ups.
+Typically, other additionally-included apps include various browser hijackers, adware-type applications, and so on.
+Adware is software that displays ads (coupons, banners, surveys, pop-ups, etc.) that, if clicked, lead to dubious websites or unwanted downloads/installations.
+Browser hijackers change browser settings to promote fake search engines and collect information relating to users' browsing habits.
+They gather details such as IP address, geolocations, URLs of opened websites, search queries entered while browsing the web, and so on.
+Developers send the data to other parties who misuse it to generate revenue.
+These people might include cyber criminals.

 |Name||Smart Sys Care potentially unwanted application|